 Commercial composting– Even though compost Australia endorses nappies, it doesn’t automatically mean that you can dispose of these nappies by all commercial composting facilities in Australia just yet as the composting industry is still evolving a lot in Australia.

-Eenee chose not to wait for the compost industry to be ready and launched their innovative, fully compostable nappies and work hard every day to get approved by commercial composters in Australia.
+Eenee chose not to wait for the compost industry to be ready and launched their innovative, fully compostable nappies and worked hard every day to get approved by commercial composters in Australia.

 Eenee results thus far with commercials facilities?